 First, full disclosure about what most people consider the most striking thing about me: I’m a wheelchair user due to a spinal cord injury.
 Yes, I still enjoy sex, so don’t worry about that.
 (That’s usually the first thing potential partners want to know.)
 I am not looking for a protector.
 I’m looking for someone who is willing to come along on the adventure of figuring out how I’m supposed to do things now!
 Of course, we’d spend time on the activities you like as well.
 I think mine just sometimes take a bit more ingenuity and planning to do.

 I don’t want a man who lives by his anxiety issues.
 Having anxiety is fine, I’ve just had my share of dating men who cannot “own” their anxiety and who cannot commit to moving to the next steps of a relationship because they are always too afraid to.
-I want someone who can sing in the kitchen with me once in a while just because.
 I want someone who is willing to take the leap of faith that commitment requires.
 I want someone who is excited about being in love.
 Oh, and a guy who makes me laugh is a man after my own heart.
 Liking animals is a must, as well.

 As liberal as I am, I don’t think that all cops are pigs, eating meat is bad or that good thoughts get you things you want.
 New Age hippies annoy me, and I say this with love as an ex-New Age hippie.